PavolUlicny/Local-AI-Agent/docs/install.md

 ollama serve
 ```

-Then run the installer from a second terminal (POSIX):
+Then run the installer from a second terminal (Linux):

 ```bash
 git clone https://github.com/PavolUlicny/Local-AI-Agent.git